 Check out some of the different types of services outlined in a recent Business Week article by Ron Kaufman and ask yourself just how important is “customer service” and “customer satisfaction”?

-- Criminal service is really bad.
+This one’s the worst.
 It’s service that violates even minimum expectations, the kind of service that your customers remember never to use again, and are angry enough to call you and complain about.

-- Basic service is disappointing.
+Still disappointing.
 It’s the point of frustration that can turn into anger—but when it’s over the customer is not disappointed enough to complain.
 However, he will tell his friends, and will remember not to call you for that kind of service again.

-- Expected service is nothing special.
+Nothing special here.
 It’s the average, the usual, the norm.
 The customer might come back to you, but only if no better options exist.

-- Desired service is what your customers hope for and prefer.
+This is what your customers hope for and prefer.
 They’ll do business with your organization again because you do things for them just the way they like it.

-- Surprising service is something special, like an unexpected gift.
+Now we are talking about something special, like an unexpected gift.
 It gives your customers more than they expected.
 This makes you an organization that customers enjoy and will come back to again and again.